ariga/atlas-template/README.md

 ### Lint the migration directory

-Verify the latest migration file in the directory is safe to apply
+Verify the latest migration file in the directory is safe to apply:

 ```bash
 atlas migrate lint --env local --latest 1